kno2502/amazon-associates-link-builder/readme.txt

 You can see your earnings and other reports from the respective country Associates Portal under "Amazon Associates Link Builder" section.

 == Changelog ==

+= 1.8.0 - July 25, 2018 =
+* Added support for Australia (AU) marketplace.
+* Fix: SearchBox not disabled in case no tracking-ids have been entered.
+* Fix: Plugin is not deactivated gracefully for PHP 5.2.
+* Fix: Wrong error message shown when marketplaces lists is not returned by PA-API.

 = 1.7.0 - April 2, 2018 =
 * Added support for wider character set sent by Product Advertising API(PA-API).
 More details about change on PA-API can be found [here](https://forums.aws.amazon.com/ann.jspa?annID=5543).